The Cathedral of Silence

 This shouldn’t work.
 Every writing manual insists dialogue is essential.
 Every screenwriting course teaches you to reveal character through what people say.
 Prose workshops drill you on subtext within conversation, on the telling pause, on what characters mean versus what they state.

 Genndy Tartakovsky ignored all of it.
 And made one of the most emotionally devastating pieces of fiction in the last decade.
+If you asked me, that is.

-The Hierarchy Most Writers Get Backwards
+The Hierarchy

 Demonstration